Welcome to this week's linky where we will Discover and Explore Space Exploration!

 - Tin foil

-- A garden hose with a spray nozzle attached
+- A garden hose with a spray nozzle attachment

-Ta-da - easy, peasy foil rockets that are now also waterproof!
+Ta-da - easy, peasy foil rockets that are now also pretty waterproof!

 So, back to our discussion of forces.
 The goal of this activity is to show that water can be a powerful force.